 IELTS speaking candidates are marked on their ability to express themselves clearly and accurately, to answer questions appropriately, their range of grammar and vocabulary, their level of ‘naturalness’, and their pronunciation and intonation.

 The IELTS speaking test may take place on a different day to the other parts of the IELTS exam.

 Retaking IELTS tests

-If you did not achieve the IELTS score you required, then you can retake a test as soon as you feel ready to do so.
-You can take as many tests as you like.
+If you did not achieve the IELTS score you require, then you can retake a test as soon as you feel ready to do so.
+You can take the test as many times as you like.

 Celebrating 70 Years of the NHS with Medacs Healthcare

 Medacs Healthcare Awarded Place on NHS England International GP Recruitment Framework

 Changes to IELTS – How NMC Rule Changes to IELTS Writing are Good News for International Nurses